JProhahaha/h2o-random-forest/README.md

   - Java 7+

 ## Input File Format
-Included data file for this example is the well known [iris.data](src/test/resources/iris.data) set.
+Included data file for this example is the well-known [iris.data](src/test/resources/iris.data) set.

   - CSV with Column Header
   - Target class label (Gold Standard) needs to be the last column